tibs/beyond-spellchecking-talk/slides.rst

 --------------------

-``lint`` was the name of a program written in 1978 to find common errors and stylistic problems in C code, and it is indeed named in analogy with pulling bits of fluff off fabric.
+``lint`` was the name of a program written in 1978 to find common errors and stylistic problems in C code

+Named in analogy with pulling bits of fluff off fabric

-We're after simple checks, that can be fast, and give good results.
+Simple checks, that can be fast, and give good results.

-But rememember, text is not as restricted as code.
+But remember, text is not as restricted as code.

 Types of check
 --------------